-West collaborated with CCW Digital—a significant community, resource hub and advisory for customer management practice, call center and customer experience professionals—on an executive report that addresses the goals, challenges and solutions organizations will address in the pursuit of a result-oriented customer experience function.
+West collaborated with CCW Digital—a prominent community, resource hub and advisory for customer management practice, call center and customer experience professionals—on their Performance & Agents Executive Report.
+This report addresses the goals, challenges and solutions that organizations should address in the pursuit of a result-oriented customer experience function.

-Within the report West offers up 5 Rules of Customer Experience Performance (starting on page 23).
-You can read more about these major rules in the full write-up: Read More >
+Within the report, West’s “Practicality Guide: An Illustration of Improved Performance,” offers up 5 Rules of Customer Experience Performance (starting on page 25).
+You can read more about these best practices in the full write-up here.

 Doug Thompson, Director of Product Development